rcfdtools/R.GISPython/MultipleTableJoin/Readme.md

-## Join multiple separated tables into a unique unpivot table dataset
+## Join multiple separate tables into a unique unpivot table dataset

 Isolated time-series file parameters, has to be joined in a unique table if you want to use dynamic ArcGIS map views related with gauge stations or basin polygons.